Xander Bogaerts's Success and Achievements in Timeline

 2019: Contract Extension and All-Star Selection

-In January 2019, Xander Bogaerts and the Red Sox agreed to a $12 million salary.
-On April 1, Bogaerts signed a six-year, $132 million contract extension with the Red Sox.
-On July 3, he was selected for the 2019 All-Star Game.
-He finished the season with a .309 average and 33 home runs.
+In 2019, Xander Bogaerts signed a six-year contract extension with the Red Sox worth $132 million and was selected for the All-Star Game.
+He finished the season with a .309 average, 33 home runs, and 117 RBIs, earning his third Silver Slugger Award and finishing fifth in AL MVP voting.

 In 2021, Xander Bogaerts was named the AL starting shortstop for the All-Star Game.
-On August 31, he tested positive for COVID-19 and was removed from a game, returning to the lineup on September 10.
-He batted .295 with 23 home runs and won a Silver Slugger Award.
+He tested positive for COVID-19 in August but returned to the lineup in September.
+He won his fourth Silver Slugger Award, batting .295 with 23 home runs and 79 RBIs in 144 games.

 In 2022, Xander Bogaerts set the record for the most games played at shortstop for the Boston Red Sox.
 After the 2022 season, he signed an 11-year deal with the San Diego Padres.